hpcugent/vsc_user_docs/mkdocs/docs/HPC/r-packages.md

 ### Missing R packages intalled before

 Please be aware that if you have installed `R` packages yourself before February 2025, then you have to reinstall all of them.
-You might have to reinatsll self installed `R` packages if you want to use them:
+You might have to reinstall self installed `R` packages if you want to use them:

 - on a different cluster